MetalHead1986/MyDocs/README.md

 # MyDocs

-This repository contains the documents created or initiated by me individually or as part of a larger project.
+This repository contains the documents created or initiated by me individually or as part of larger projects.